 Tamarack was part of a 2-resort trip starting with Sun Valley.
 We flew into Boise and drove to Sun Valley first, where we were (treated?) to some of the worst ice we have ever skied outside of New England or the Cascades.
 We left early on the last day and toured around Boise a bit before making the 70 mile drive up to Cascade where we stayed.

-We have skied some pretty uncrowded resorts, but Tamarack on a weekday takes it to another level.
-I can’t believe how much effort they put into grooming to serve the probably less than 100 people skiing along with us.
-Not only are lines nonexistent, but with so few people there we had the runs mostly to ourselves as well.
+We couldn’t believe how much effort they put into grooming to serve the probably less than 100 people skiing along with us, on a weekday.
+Not only are lines nonexistent, but also with so few people there we had the runs mostly to ourselves as well.
 I’m absolutely sure this is going to change as people hear about it, but we will always remember and cherish that experience.

-First up is the Tamarack express which has a great collection of intermediate and advanced runs.
+Tamarack express has a great collection of intermediate and advanced runs.
 We found “Staircase” to be quite challenging with some interesting twists and turns and big rock features.
 We spent a lot of time on that chair and made sure to ski just about every run.

-Above that is the Summit Express (of course), which has more of the same, but with more snow and better tree skiing.
+Above Tamarack is the Summit Express (aptly named).
+The terrain it serves is more of the same but with more snow and better tree skiing.
 You can link runs like Bliss from the top to the very bottom and enjoy all 2,800 vertical.
 Bliss was our favorite run at Tamarack, with lots of rolling drop offs and twists and turns.

 Wildwood had just reopened about a month before we skied it.
 Being new, it was the smoothest high-speed quad we have ever ridden.
 The terrain on Wildwood is a little different, and includes a really interesting Tamarack forest, which I believe is unique to this resort.
 These are conifers that lose their needles in the winter, and when there are a lot of them together it makes for great tree skiing because the snow all reaches the ground instead of getting hung up in the trees and melting.
 The groomed Tamarack run was our favorite on that lift.